bmuellerhstat/pr-practice/README.md

 The best way to relax after a long day is to eat ice cream and watch a movie.

-The best ice cream is mint chocolate chip.
+The best way is to eat popcorn and watch your favorite movie.